WELCOME! Find what you need

 How to Teach Students to Find Text Evidence

-Here’s a step-by-step guide for teaching students to identify textual evidence and support answers to text-based questions with text evidence from passages.
+Here’s a step-by-step guide for teaching students to identify and find text evidence in passages, helping them support their answers to text-based questions effectively.

-Do you struggle with getting students to find answers in the text?
+Do you find it challenging to get students to find answers in the text?

-I have a helpful approach to teaching students how to refer back to the reading and provide detailed written responses.
+I have an effective method for teaching students to refer back to the reading and write detailed written responses.

-By working with interactive passages, students can improve their fluency, comprehension, vocabulary, and written response skills.
-Let me walk you through my step-by-step method.
+Using interactive passages, students can boost their fluency, comprehension, vocabulary, and writing skills.
+Let me guide you through my step-by-step approach.

 The importance of finding text evidence